canonical/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/create-a-recovery-system-from-the-api.md

 The “offline” field is used to force snapd to create a recovery system without reaching out to the store.
 This means that all snaps and assertions that are needed to create the system must already be installed on the system.
 To create a recovery system from locally provided snaps/assertions that are not already installed, see _Form-based_ usage below.

-<h3 id="heading--form">Form-based</h3>
+### Form-based

-Similar to [offline remodelling](/t/remodelling/24954#heading--offline) API, an offline/form-based recovery system API variant enables users to create recovery systems from a set of snaps and assertions that are provided locally.
+Similar to [offline remodelling](/explanation/remodelling.md#offline-remodelling) API, an offline/form-based recovery system API variant enables users to create recovery systems from a set of snaps and assertions that are provided locally.

 When using the offline API, snaps and assertions must either be provided via the API, or they must already be installed on the system.
 The API will not reach out to the store to fetch any missing snaps or assertions.